MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01_explore_azure_ad.md

 This demo maps to the following Learn content:

-- Learning Path: Describe the capabilities of Azure Active Directory (Azure AD), part of Microsoft Entra
+- Learning Path: Describe the capabilities of Microsoft Entra.
-- Module: Describe the basic services and identity types of Azure AD
+- Module: Describe the function and identity types of Microsoft Entra ID.
-- Unit: Describe the Azure AD identity types
+- Unit: Describe the types of identities.

 ## Demo scenario